Addepar/dataflake.fakeldap/README.rst

 ======================

 Requirements:
-  - A Packagecloud.io key with Environment variable set to it, such as package_cloud_key="packagecloudkey"
+  - A packagecloud.io key with Environment variable set to it, such as PACKAGE_CLOUD_KEY="PACKAGECLOUDKEY"
   - A clean branch

 To package and publish to PackageCloud